canvastack/stencil/docs/PHASES/FRONTEND_DATA_INTEGRATION_FIX.md

    - Sufficient for current needs
    - Can be enhanced later if needed

-4. **Why skip Products pages in Phase 1?**
+4. **How were Products pages integrated?**
-   - Complex product management system with 18 hardcoded products
+   - Used `useProducts()` hook for product data
+   - Used `useProductBySlug()` hook for product details
+   - Used `getPageContent('products')` for page-level content
-   - Sophisticated filtering, search, and pagination logic
+   - Maintained all existing filtering, search, and pagination logic
-   - Better suited for dedicated Product Service Layer in Phase 2
-   - Reduces risk and scope of Phase 1
+   - All 18 products now come from mock services

 ### Risk Mitigation